META-Curiosity/Curiosity-App/backend-documentation.md

     'isSuccessful': true,
     'imageProof': 'hello',
-    'reflection': 'it went pretty well i would say' 'enjoyment': 'I think I would rate it as a good exercise' };
+    'reflection': 'it went pretty well i would say' 'activityEnjoyment': 'I think I would rate it as a good exercise' };
 await userDbService.updateDailyEval(data);
 ```